ebi-uniprot/uniprot-manual/help/id_mapping.md

 ### Job name

-By default, the job name is auto-generated based on the submitted sequences.
+By default, the job name is auto-generated based on the submitted identifiers.
 Customising the name will allow you to find your ID Mapping results quickly in your tools dashboard.

 ## Programmatic Access for ID Mapping